- Published on

 jigsaw_tokenized = jigsaw_dataset.map(tokenize_text, batched=True, batch_size=None)

-jigsaw_tokenized.set_format("torch", columns=["input_ids", "attention_mask", "toxic", "severe_toxic", "obscene", "threat", "insult", "identity_hate"])
+jigsaw_tokenized.set_format("torch", columns=["input_ids", "attention_mask", "toxic", "severe_toxic", "obscene", "threat", "insult", "identity_hate"])# Create the datasets

 train_dataset = JigsawDataset(jigsaw_tokenized, partition_key="train")